Although substantial amounts of money are raised by the Tree of Light, it is run primarily as a service to the public.

 Here are a few more details about the Telford Tree of Light.

 The Tree of Light provides the opportunity for you to commemorate the name or names of loved ones at Christmas time.
-Names are displayed on lists around the Tree of Light in Telford Shopping Centre; at Wellington Market and in the windows of Tranter Lowe’s offices in Oakengates and Dawley, and inside Truffles Café in Ironbridge.
+Names are displayed on lists around the Tree of Light in Telford Centre; Orbit Wellington and in the windows of Tranter Lowe’s offices in Oakengates.
 Names are also displayed on the Tree of Light website and in the Telford Journal.
 Please use the Application Form link when you are ready to sponsor the name of a loved one.

-Last year the Tree of Light which is organised by the four Rotary Clubs in Telford (Ironbridge, Telford Centre, Wellington and The Wrekin) raised £41,000 as a result of your donations and since the appeal started 20 years ago it has generated over £500,000 for worthy causes.
-2016 is very special as it is the 21th Birthday of the Telford Tree of Light.
+Last year the Tree of Light which is organised by the four Rotary Clubs in Telford (Ironbridge, Telford Centre, Wellington and The Wrekin) raised £40,000 as a result of your donations and since the appeal started 27 years ago it has generated over £790,,000 for 58 worthy causes.
+2017 was very special as we were awarded The Queens Award for Voluntary Service..

 In recent years the Severn Hospice has received half of the funds donated, with the remainder being distributed amongst various charities which serve people in the Telford area.
 The full cost of the appeal is covered by the Rotary Clubs, the business community and other organisations so that the entire amount given by the public will be distributed to the good causes chosen by the Presidents of each of the four Telford Rotary Clubs.